sdray/sources-sdray.github.io/content/publication/gimaret-carpentier-2003/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Broad-Scale Biodiversity Pattern of the Endemic Tree Flora of the Western Ghats (India) Using Canonical Correlation Analysis of Herbarium Records
+title: Broad-scale biodiversity pattern of the endemic tree flora of the Western Ghats (India) using canonical correlation analysis of herbarium records
 subtitle: ''
 summary: ''
 authors: